-It’s important to note that—for people who will inevitably ignore these rules—getting tested doesn’t give you some sort of free pass to gather with friends and family; Ferrer specifically notes that it just doesn’t work that way.
+It’s an understandably jumbled set of rules, but it’s important to note that for people who will inevitably ignore these rules, just getting tested instead doesn’t give you some sort of free pass to ignore these guidelines.
+In the past, Ferrer has specifically noted that it just doesn’t work that way.
 “Don’t rely on testing to protect you or those you love from getting infected,” Ferrer said.
 “We’ve seen example after example where testing… doesn’t prevent people from transmitting and acquiring the virus.”

 Can family come and visit me?

 As far as what you decide to do in your own home, nobody will stop you.
-But it’s important to keep in mind both the above and below info about non-essential travel—and to know that private gatherings are largely responsible for the mess we’ve ended up in over the past few months.
+But it’s important to keep in mind both the above and below info about non-essential travel—and to know that private gatherings were largely responsible for the mess we ended up in over the holidays.

-If you have family visiting and staying outside of your home, they can once again stay at hotels or short-term rentals thanks to the cancellation of California’s regional stay-at-home order.
+If you have family visiting and don’t want them staying in your home, they can stay at hotels or short-term rentals.
 They’ll still be subject to any out-of-region quarantine rules, though.

 So what exactly makes travel essential or non-essential?